-With Nairy Baghramian, Huma Bhabha, Robin Coste Lewis, Tacita Dean, David Hammons, Paul Pfeiffer, and Jessica Rankin
+With Nairy Baghramian, Huma Bhabha, Robin Coste Lewis, Tacita Dean, David Hammons, Paul Pfeiffer et Jessica Rankin

-Palazzo Grassi presents a major exhibition dedicated to the work of American artist Julie Mehretu (b.1970, Addis Ababa).
+Palazzo Grassi is pleased to present a major exhibition dedicated to the work of American artist Julie Mehretu (b.1970, Addis Ababa).
 This significant exhibition will also interweave the presentation of works by artists who have been part of a circle of close friends or influential collocutors for Mehretu.

 The exhibition brings together Mehretu’s work from a twenty-five-year period, featuring more than sixty works in painting and printmaking, including several of the artist’s recent paintings from 2021-2023.
 Presented over two floors of Palazzo Grassi, the exhibition includes works from the Pinault Collection, as well as loans from the artist’s collection, international museums and private collections.

 Mehretu’s work will be presented alongside the artists and writers Nairy Baghramian, Huma Bhabha, Robin Coste Lewis, Tacita Dean, David Hammons, Paul Pfeiffer and Jessica Rankin, bringing the field of painting into dialogue with poetry, sculpture, film, voice, and music.
 Mehretu’s practice has always engaged in various forms of collaboration and sustained conversation with fellow artists.
 Foregrounding the relationship between intellectual and emotional affinities and artmaking, the exhibition draws a collective portrait of an artistic community in constant dialogue.